 In recent years we have seen more women coming forward about their experience of sexual harassment, and university and college students and staff haven’t been the exception.

-Only this summer, Channel 4 uncovered the increase in reports of sexual harassment in UK universities.
-And earlier this year, a survey by Brook (a sexual health and wellbeing charity) found that almost half of the female university students they interviewed had experienced inappropriate touching.
+Only last year, Channel 4 uncovered the increase in reports of sexual harassment in UK universities and a survey by Brook (a sexual health and wellbeing charity) found that almost half of the female university students they interviewed had experienced inappropriate touching.

 So, what can you do if you or someone you know has been sexually harassed at college or university?
 We have compiled a short list of useful things to know about sexual harassment and steps you can take.

 Sexual harassment is generally defined as unwanted sexual behaviour that one person commits against another.
 In most cases, it is committed by men against women.